Kubota Logo

 Kubota Logo 1930

-At first, Kubota used a round-shaped technical badge.
-It depicted two tubular keys for repairing machines (in the center) and a large gear (around them).
-They were painted black.
+Initially, Kubota used a technical icon of a round shape.
+It featured two tubular keys for machine repair (in the center) and a large gear (around them).
+They were painted in black.

 1969 – 1977